-- Description of subjective and objective findings. - Working diagnosis or symptom description. - Treatment rendered (location and duration). - Treatment response and/or adverse effects. - Plan (e.g., discharge, follow-up plan, return in two to three [2-3] days).
+- Description of subjective and objective findings. - Working diagnosis or symptom description. - Treatment rendered (location and duration). - Treatment response and/or adverse effects. - Plan (e.g., discharge, follow-up plan, return in one (1) week).

 Medical records must either be documented in English, or translated to English prior to providing ASH or any other requesting party (clinician, insurance carrier, state board, etc.) with a copy of the medical records.